gradle/build-tool-training-exercises/Android_Apps_with_Gradle_Build_Tool/exercise5/README.md

 ### Create conventions sub-project

 Under the `build-logic` directory, create a `conventions` directory.
 Put a `build.gradle.kts` file there.
-It should have 2 sections:
+It should have 3 things:

 * Apply `kotlin-dsl` plugin
 * Add `implementation` dependency on jacocolog, android library and kotlin android using the version catalog
+* A helper function to convert depenedency plugin strings to library strings

 ```kotlin
 plugins {